 The Gila Cliff Dwellings National Monument is one of the most unique national parks you will ever experience in the United States.
+These cliff dwellings will connect you to the past in a way like none other.
 A short hike takes you through a canyon and to some caves up in the cliff walls to see where the ancient Mogollon people lived over 700 years ago.
-These cliff dwellings will connect you to the past in a way like none other.
-Here are some tips for visiting Gila Cliff Dwellings to make your trip smooth and easy.
+Here are 9 of the best tips for visiting Gila Cliff Dwellings.

 Tip #1: Establish Your Home Base in Silver City

 The best place to stay during your trip is Silver City, New Mexico.
 It is the closest town of any size to the Gila Cliff Dwellings.